PixelMelt/blog/content/LLMs/Cloning your Discord friends with Large Language Models.md

+---
+title: Cloning your Discord friends with Large Language Models
+description: Did it work well and is it useful in any way?
+No. Is it hilarious to mess around with and does it mimic them well?
+Yes.
+tags:
+  - programming
+  - large-language-models
+  - machine-learning
+  - silly
+date: 2024-01-20
+permalink: clone-your-friends
+---
 Did it work well and is it useful in any way?
 No.
 Is it hilarious to mess around with and does it mimic them well?
 Yes.